resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 This is one of the reasons why people like snapshot images so much.
 You work with your machine a little, you make a snapshot.
 The next time you start up from the snapshot, work with it, snapshot it when you are done.

-This only works for the boot disk.
-It’s not the worlds greatest way of doing things as any other ephemeral disk beyond the boot disk won't have its data saved.
+This only works for the root disk.
+It’s not the worlds greatest way of doing things as any other ephemeral disk beyond the root disk won't have its data saved.

 I've seen this ephemeral storage take grown developers by surprise when they first start using the Research Cloud.
 It has just about reduced them to tears.
 Don’t be like them - trust nothing on the cloud!